Quantum Nonlocality under Latency Constraints

 We now show that this strategy wins the distributed magic square game with unit probability.
-We observe that $v_1$ and $v_2$ are measuring the same ``effective observable'' $M(s_1, s_2)$ consisting of $v_1$'s projective measurement followed by classical post-processing $f(s_2,m,m')$.
-For example, for $s_1=1$, the effective measurements are
+We observe that $v_1$ and $v_2$ together are effectively measuring the observable $M(s_1, s_2)$ consisting of $v_1$'s projective measurement followed by classical post-processing $f(s_2,m,m')$.
+For example, for $s_1=1$, the effective observables are

 Similarly, one can check that for other possible inputs $(s_1,s_2)$, the effective measurements $M(s_1,s_2)$ are